kosli-dev/cli/docs.kosli.com/content/how_to/record.md

 ## Record k8s environment

 Run `kosli environment report k8s` to report images data from specific namespace(s) or entire cluster to Kosli.
+You can also select multiple namespaces to report from (using `--namespace` and comma separated list when running a command) or use `--exclude-namespace` to report from a whole cluster except the namespaces from the comma spearated list given to the flag

-The command can be run anywhere and requires `kubeconfig` to be able to connect to the cluster (you can skip providing the location of `kubeconfig` if it resides in default `$HOME/.kube/config` folder).
+The command can be run anywhere and requires `kubeconfig` file to be able to connect to the cluster (you can skip providing the location of `kubeconfig` if it resides in default `$HOME/.kube/config` folder).

+You can also choose to run it from within the cluster - use our [helm chart](/helm/helm_chart/) to install the reporter as a cron job. `kubeconfig` won't be need in that case.

 ### Example